 Markets and tapas

 Madrid is a city that is known for its cafés, nightlife and restaurants.
 Tapas are appetizers that are served with each drink ordered in most of the city’s bars.
-Each bar has its own version of tapas, and for a fee visitors will be able to order raciones, which are larger and more filling versions of tapas.
+Each bar has its own version of tapas.
+For a fee visitors will be able to order raciones, which are larger and more filling versions of tapas.
 Typical tapas range from aceitunas olives served with pickles to croquetas croquettes.
 Typical raciones are huevos rotos con jamón eggs served with fries and ham, platters of cured ham and local cheese and tortilla de patata potato omelette.